cristinawithout/2021-04-Li-C/2-RESTful-API.md

-TASK
+# SUMMARY

-Using the same requirements as in Part 1 (Database) of this exercise:
+In this exercise, you'll use the same requirements as in Part 1 (Database).
+The requirements are provided again below.

-Complete the API spec with the endpoints, the HTTP method each endpoint supports, the response body, and any query parameters needed.
-When done, present your proposal to your team lead and describe how the UI will be implemented against this API.

-For each endpoint, include:
+Again, use any resources available to you.

+# REQUIREMENTS

+* The application SHALL have the following sections:
+  * Flights – A list of flights.
+    * Details for each flight contain:
+      * Number – The fight designator
+      * Origin airport – The airport from which the flight will leave
+      * Destination airport – The airport to which the flight will arrive
+      * Departure date
+      * Arrival date
+      * Passengers – Passenger data consists of First Name, Last Name, and Flight
+  * Airports – A list of airports.
+    * Detail for each airport contain:
+      * Name
+      * ICAO – A 4-character code assigned by the International Civil Aviation Org.
+      *  IATA – A 3-character code assigned by the International Air Transport Assoc.
+* Each section SHALL have a screen with a list of items.
+* Clicking on an item from the list SHALL navigate to a page with detail about the item.
+* Users SHALL be able to read, create, update and delete each item.
+* Passenger data SHALL be populated from another application and must be stored locally.
+* Passenger data SHALL be read-only.

+# TASK

+Complete a spec for the API endpoints, including:

 * URI
 * HTTP methods
 * Response body
 * Query parameters each endpoint will need

+When done, present your proposal to your team lead and describe how the UI will be implemented against this API.